 JUDKINS PARK STATION

-The Judkins Park Link Light Rail Station in Seattle’s Central District is expected to open in 2023.
-It will become a key interchange station between East Link light rail and frequent transit routes on Rainier Avenue South.
-The station will also be located within walking distance of local parks, Thurgood Marshall Elementary School, Northwest African American Museum, and multiple nonprofits that serve the community.
-This future station will occupy the site of the current Metro flyer stop on I-90 between Rainier Avenue South and 23rd Avenue South.
+Background: The Judkins Park Link light rail station will become a key interchange station between East Link light rail and frequent transit routes on Rainier Avenue South.
+The station will be located within walking distance of local parks, Thurgood Marshall Elementary School, Northwest African American Museum, and multiple nonprofits that serve the community.

 Current designs show that the west approach to this station has a crossing of the westbound light rail track for pedestrians.
 These plans do not include any installation of tactile and audible pedestrian signals to make this rail crossing safe for pedestrians with vision and/or hearing disabilities.
 Such patrons will have to rely on guided assistance to know when it is safe to cross and to be aware of oncoming trains.